ChristianAhrens/Mema/README.md

 In [macOS buildscripts](Resources/Deployment/macOS), shellscripts for automated building of the app, dmg and notarization are kept.
 These require a properly prepared machine to run on (signing certificates, provisioning profiles, notarization cretentials).

-In [iOS buildscripts](Resources/Deployment/iOS), shellscripts for automated building of the app and updloading to the appstore are kept.
-These require a properly prepared machine to run on (appstore cretentials).

 In [Windows buildscripts](Resources/Deployment/Windows), bash scripts for automated building of the app and installer (Innosetup based) are kept.
 These require a properly prepared machine to run on (innosetup installation).

 In [Linux buildscripts](Resources/Deployment/Linux), shell scripts for automated building of the app are kept.
 These are aimed at building on Debian/Ubuntu/RaspberryPiOS and TRY to collect the required dev packages via apt packetmanager automatically.